mbarley333/interfaces_and_assertions/README.md

 # using interfaces and assertions

 WARNING: this a write up on using interfaces and assertions.
 The scenario below is covered a different way by official go code that was discovered upon closer review.
-The main point is how to use interfaces and use type assertions to solve a problem.
+The main point is how to use interfaces and type assertions to solve a problem.

-I encountered an issue trapping an context timeout error
+I encountered an issue trying to trap the following error

-Here is the error I saw:
 ```bash
 context deadline exceeded (Client.Timeout exceeded while awaiting headers)
 ```